giftcards/ModRewrite/README.md

 rule or not.
 You can get the rule that was matched from `getMatchedRule()`. the rule contains the rewrite directive as well as the condition directives.
 If no rule was matched `getMatchedRule()` will return `null`.

+Note: make sure your urls are decoded before passing them to the rewriter since it could cause odd things if it's not decoded

 ###Formatters###